top of page

 The Alpena Plaza Pool does not discriminate on the basis of race, color, religion, sex, natural origin, age, disability, or any other characteristic protected by law.

-The Alpena Plaza Pool prides itself in being open to all members of the community.
+The Alpena Plaza Pool prides itself for being open to all members of the community.
 Though we strive to create a warm and welcoming environment, pool staff cannot provide individual assistance to all patrons.
 Such individual assistance interferes with a lifeguard’s responsibilities.
 The Alpena Plaza pool reserves the right to require a patron provide an auxiliary aid such as a personal assistant or the use of a flotation device.

 A lifeguard cannot perform adequate surveillance duties while also providing individual assistance to a patron with special needs.
 Such an intrusion can result in the failure of a lifeguard to notice other potential emergencies.